Fair: Art Basel Paris 2024

 Within this tangle of objects and draperies, the artist arranges paintings, produced on old pillowcases and sheets, depicting chimerical figures, characters at rest, dreamers, often accompanied by their pets.

 Finally, the project is enriched by works produced by Danish artist Tanja Nis-Hansen.
 Working between painting, text, and performance, Nis-Hansen takes as a subject the body within contemporary capitalism: an anxious body, waiting, in repose, sick, or non-functioning.
-Her semi-autobiographical works, which explore themes such as waiting rooms and moments of rest, invite spectators to reflect upon the feminine condition through the prism of work and labor, and their relationship to exhaustion, illness, caretaking, and cultural heritage.
+Her semi-autobiographical works, which explore themes such as waiting rooms and moments of rest, invite spectators to reflect upon the feminine condition through the prism of work and labor, and their relationship to exhaustion, illness, caretaking, and heritage.

 The artist often has recourse to text and to typographical form to illustrate the onset of fever and the provocation of delirium and hallucination.
 The figures seem stunned and frightened to note the furtive presence and appearance of spectators in the intimate space of the booth.